JMolinaHN/JMolinaHN/README.md

 I am a particle physicist and data scientist specializing in **CP violation** and **data-driven modeling**.
 I earned my Ph.D. in Physics from **PUC-Rio (Brazil)** and completed a postdoctoral fellowship at the **Brazilian Center for Research in Physics (CBPF)**.
 I’ve been part of the **LHCb Collaboration at CERN**, contributing to analyses that explore matter–antimatter asymmetries and the origin of the universe’s mass balance.

-Currently, I bridge **science and AI** — applying rigorous analytical methods to model evaluation, data curation, and AI reasoning training (Outlier, Alignerr, Mercor, Appen).
+Currently, I bridge **science and AI** — applying rigorous analytical methods to model evaluation, data curation, and AI reasoning training.
 I also teach and mentor STEM students as **Associate Professor at Zamorano University**, where I helped establish its first-ever collaboration with CERN.

 ---